 DNS Server IP: fill in your AD server internal IP

-Operating System: if you select 2012, users will get Windows 8 experience, with 2016 you'll get Windows 10 user experience
+Operating System: if you select 2012, users will get Windows 8 experience, with 2016 and newer you'll get Windows 10 user experience

 Secondary Domain Controller: Enabling the option will create Backup Domain Controller server that you can schedule to only turn on for 1 hour a day to synchronize the database with primary domain controller.